-Click here to read more about our Land Conservation team’s current advocacy work.
+Click here to read more about our current advocacy work.

 The Georgia Conservancy works with landowners to encourage them to place their land in permanent protection through conservation easements or through participation in various other state and federal programs that provide financial incentives for land protection.

-Click here to check out our Land Conservation program’s recent news.
+Check out our Land Conservation Program’s recent news.